Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 For large Froude numbers, the system becomes highly nonlinear and harder to parametrise.
 Namely, when $Fr\gtrsim 1$, this non-linearity manifests as blocking or splitting, which can significantly decrease the formation of lee waves \citep{nikurashin2014impact}.

 As in the tidal case, we also focus on two parametrisations for steady flows, treating the cases of small and large Froude numbers separately.
 The first, which is based on the linear theory of \citet{bell1975topographically}, is an idealised theory assuming lee waves form without the effects of a high Froude number.
 The second, is a semi-empirical parametrisation due to \citet[hereafter, KLP2010]{klymak2010high}.
 The KLP2010 parametrisation focuses instead on a regime where most of the flow is blocked, and unable to surmount the topography to form lee waves.
 These two parametrisations therefore look at different aspects of the wave and non-wave stress, and so both are useful in obtaining a wholistic parametrisation.
+Of course, there is also the transitional case where Froude number is of a moderate size, say $Fr\approx 1-10$.
+To limit the scope of our analysis we do not explore this case in depth here, but refer the reader to recent attempts at developing a hybrid parametrisation \citep{perfect2020energetics,klymak2021parameterizing,baker2022impact}.